-- 1. Build a powerful social media presence, forging stronger connections with younger audiences - 2.
+- 1. Build a powerful social media presence, forging stronger connections with more diverse and younger audiences - 2.
 Ensure the new website facilitates easy uploading, interfaces smoothly with social media and mobile applications, and is friendly to all users, e.g., by using ALT-text for the visually impaired - 3.
 Explore the possibility of developing or acquiring a website, possibly with nongovernmental partners, that would serve as a calendar of local arts and cultural events, heavily marketed to both residents and visitors, on the model of Philadelphia's Uwishunu; in the alternative, explore an online partnership with The Washington Post to similar ends - 4.
-Strengthen connections between and among stakeholders in the field to elevate the arts and humanities and connect them to other sectors including education, real estate and neighborhoods, e.g., building more active partnerships with Business Improvement Districts and District Government initiatives such as Art All Night - 5.
-Proactively expand the audience of people who are notified about agency opportunities using DC creative agencies representing Minority- and Women- Owned Business Enterprises; Black, Brown, and other historically marginalized groups; and by placing ads in Councilmembers' communications, ANCs, community organizations, and neighborhood newspapers; close the gap between internal and external stakeholders' perception of Agency work - 6.
-Continue offering professional development opportunities for arts workers through the agency's 'Business of the Arts' series and sponsor participation in similar programs offered by other organizations; explore the possibility of developing a professional development internship program or an advanced certificate program in association with the University of the District of Columbia - 7.
-Promote the agency's technical assistance in grant writing programs, utilizing the new social media and other functions of the website to a greater degree, as well as inperson workshops offered periodically in the community year-round, e.g., by compiling and circulating lists of pay-for-hire grant-writers, considering ways to specially fund this capacity-building activity, etc. - 8.
-Consider a program offering technical assistance to artists and arts organizations that need help growing earned income or better utilizing new technologies for audience engagement and program development
+Strengthen connections between and among stakeholders in the field to elevate the arts and humanities and connect them to other sectors such as education (including higher education institutions), real estate and neighborhoods, e.g., building more active partnerships with Business Improvement Districts and District government initiatives such as Art All Night, and providing resources of artists available to hire - 5.
+Serve as a convener for the field, to allow artists to speak directly to administrators, to potential supporters, and to each other about the needs of artists, and to advocate for legal and wage protections for artists - 6.
+Proactively expand the audience of people who are notified about agency opportunities using DC creative agencies representing Minority- and Women-Owned Business Enterprises; Black, Brown, and other historically marginalized groups; and by placing ads in Councilmembers' communications, ANCs, community organizations, and neighborhood newspapers; close the gap between internal and external stakeholders' perception of Agency work - 7.
+Continue offering professional development opportunities for arts workers through the agency's 'Business of the Arts' series and sponsor participation in similar programs offered by other organizations; explore the possibility of developing a professional development internship/mentorship program or an advanced certificate program in association with the University of the District of Columbia

-9. Quantify costs to achieve the above objectives and prioritize communications investments in budget and human resource planning
+- 8. Promote the agency's technical assistance in grant writing programs as well as inperson workshops offered periodically in the community year-round, e.g., by using social media to greater degree, compiling and circulating lists of payfor-hire grant- writers, considering ways to specially fund this capacity-building activity, etc. - 9.
+Consider a program offering technical assistance to artists and arts organizations that need help growing earned income or better utilizing new technologies for audience engagement and program development - 10.
+Quantify costs to achieve the above objectives and prioritize communications investments in budget and human resource planning